Skip to Content

 • Seabed conditions and water depth don’t matter

-Maintaining the position of a ship in this way may be better for the seabed as an anchor doesn’t have to be dropped but it does use more fuel and therefore produce more emissions.
-The initial cost to install this technology is also high.
+Maintaining the position of a ship in this way may be better for the seabed as an anchor doesn’t have to be dropped -but it does use more fuel and, therefore, produces more emissions.

 How Big are Cruise Ship Anchors?

 Cruise ship anchors usually range from 10ft to 20ft in length.
-The Titanics anchor was 18ft 6 inches in length and the cast steelhead of the anchor was 10ft 9 inches.
+The Titanics anchor was 18ft 6 inches in length, and the cast steelhead of the anchor was 10ft 9 inches.

 In most cases, the size of the anchor directly correlates with the size of the ship.